texta-tk/texta-tk.github.io/source/regex_tagger_group.rst

 	*Regex Tagger Group "Tag Random Doc" window.*

-The results are displayed in the same modal window as seen in :numref:`rtg_tag_random_output` if any matches where detected.
-If no matches where found, the text `"No matches found"` is displayed as seen in in :numref:`rtg_tag_random_neg_output`.
+The results are displayed in the same modal window as seen in :numref:`rtg_tag_random_output` if any matches were detected.
+If no matches where found, the text `"No matches found"` is displayed as seen in :numref:`rtg_tag_random_neg_output`.

 .. _rtg_tag_random_output:
 .. figure:: images/regex_tagger_group/rtg_tag_random_doc_output_pos1.png